HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 Preparing Input Data
 ********************

 In your WaterGap repository you will find an **input_data** folder, which will hold all relevant climate forcings, water use data as well as static data needed to run the simulation.
-Throughout this Tutorial we will be running the simulation for the year 1989.
+Throughout this tutorial we will be running the simulation for the year 1989.

 Goethe University Frankfurt Data Repository
 ##############################################